-Voter ID trial: 338 people turned away
+Voter ID trial: 340 people turned away

-A total of 338 people in five areas of England were turned away from voting in council elections because of a pilot scheme requiring proof of identity.
+About 340 people in five areas of England were turned away from voting in council elections because of a pilot scheme requiring proof of identity.

-A further 688 were initially stopped but later returned to the polling station with the correct documents.
+At least 688 were initially stopped but later returned to the polling station with the correct documents.

 The Electoral Reform Society said requiring ID risked denying people their "democratic right".

-The government said an overwhelming majority" of voters had the right documents.
+The government said an "overwhelming majority" of voters had the right documents.

 Bromley, Gosport, Swindon, Watford and Woking councils tried out asking voters to present ID.